 This concerted effort is realized in a variety of ways.
 But each Spring, we have one event that has become a tradition in our family –viewing the horseshoe crab migration along the coast of Delaware Bay.
 The annual outing is as much a social event with friends as it a natural history tour (relationships take work!).

 But the point is that we get out, spend time together and hopefully learn a little.
-And horseshoe crabs give us a lot to learn about –from migration and tides to predatory relationships and surgical prep, to how our behavior impacts these prehistoric critters.
+And, horseshoe crab facts give us a lot to learn about — from migration and tides to predatory relationships and surgical prep, to how our behavior impacts these prehistoric critters.

 Horseshoe Crab Facts and Background: